-You can install E2B to an existing partition on a USB drive using the fmt.sh (FAT32) or fmt_ntfs.sh (NTFS) linux bash shell script which is included in the Easy2Boot download (v1.83+).
+You can install E2B to an existing partition on a USB drive using the /_ISO/docs/linux_utils/fmt.sh (FAT32) or fmt_ntfs.sh (NTFS) linux bash shell script which is included in all Easy2Boot download files (v1.83+).

 Note: E2B v1.87 contains improved scripts for better boot compatibility.

 fmt.sh will format an existing partition as FAT32, copy the E2B files onto it and then run bootlace to install grub4dos to the MBR:

 Download and unzip the Easy2Boot .zip file to a folder on your internal linux hard disk